dask/dask-ml/docs/source/hyper-parameter-search.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This case happens when the data doesn't fit in memory but there aren't many hyperparameters to search over.
-The data doesn't fit in memory, so it makes sense to call ``partial_fit`` on each chunk of a Dask Array/Dataframe.
+The data doesn't fit in memory, so it only makes sense to call ``partial_fit`` on each chunk of a Dask Array/Dataframe.
 This estimator does that: